-Submerged Paleo-Landscapes Archaeological Survey & Heritage Project (SPLASH) is dedicated to mitigating threats to Florida’s cultural resources though education and research.
+Submerged Paleo-Landscapes Archaeological Survey & Heritage Project (SPLASH) is dedicated to protecting Florida’s cultural resources though education and research.
 Research is focused on continued investigations at known threatened sites that require further archaeological survey, the identification of previously unknown sites, and the advancement of new methods and technologies in conducting underwater archaeological survey.
 Funding for the program goes directly toward conducting research at threatened sites, to collect archaeological data before they are destroyed by erosion and/or human activity.
 Public education and swift action are paramount to the preservation of endangered submerged archaeological sites.
 SPLASH is an organization poised to do just that.

 Our public outreach and education programs are driven directly by the research, through hands on submerged archaeological field experiences, public talks, and publications.
 Public involvement plays a crucial role in all aspects of our research, creating a holistic public outreach program.